On (urban) Country learning through field schools and storymaps

 We posed the questions:

-The Kin & Country (Bishop & Tynan, 2022) Country framework has been devised by two Ab(Original) women, Gamilaroi scholar Michelle Bishop and Pairrebeenne Trawlwoolway scholar Lauren Tynan in response to recognising that there are historical, cultural and personal challenges facing non-Indigenous teachers when incorporating Indigenous ways of knowing into classroom settings.
-The framework invokes more-than-human agencies as they share teachings and relational perspectives through description of four entities that represent four different perspectives: Eagle, Ant, Grandmother, and Granddaughter.
-Each perspective performs a different way of knowing.
+The Kin & Country Framework (Bishop & Tynan, 2022), devised by two Ab(Original) women, Gamilaroi scholar Michelle Bishop and Pairrebeenne Trawlwoolway scholar Lauren Tynan, responds to the recognition that there are historical, cultural and personal challenges facing non-Indigenous teachers when incorporating Indigenous ways of knowing into classroom settings.
+The Framework invokes more-than-human agencies as they share teachings and relational perspectives through four entities that represent four unique perspectives: Eagle, Ant, Grandmother, and Granddaughter.
+Each perspective performs a different way of knowing and seeing.

-The Connecting with Country (GANSW, 2023) framework is a guide for built environment professionals to learn and practice what the framework calls “a Country-centred approach”.
-It sets out “practices for enabling a new approach” fundamental to seeing/thinking/doing planning through an Indigenous lens, providing guidance in shifting from a human-centred to a Country-centred approach.
-The Indigenous engagement team from GHD, an international planning consultancy, zoomed in to speak with students about the framework and the various ways it was being employed across the state, including at the Western Sydney Aerotropolis.
+The Connecting with Country framework (GANSW, 2023) is a guide for built environment professionals to learn and practice what the framework calls “a Country-centred approach”.
+It sets out “practices for enabling a new approach” fundamental to seeing/thinking/doing planning through Indigenous lenses, providing guidance in shifting from human-centred to Country-centred approaches.
+International planning consultancy GHD’s Indigenous Engagement Team spoke with the students about the framework and the various ways it is employed across NSW, including at the Western Sydney Aerotropolis.

-Relationships were foundational to the field school and underpinned all learning.
+Developing and maintaining strong relationships is foundational to the field school and underpinned all learning.
 Culturally safe knowledge transmission relies on authentic and trusting relationships between non-Indigenous and Indigenous educators.
-Before taking the field school to Murama Healing Space, our teaching team had developed a strong working relationship with Dr John Hunter, co-founder of the Murama Healing Space.
-Likewise, our team had worked closely Dr Lauren Tynan, co-author of the Kin & Country framework over several years.
-As such, we were able to model the ways in which relationships with Indigenous knowledge holders was a fundamental part of any Country-centred approach.
+Before taking the field school to Murama Healing Space, our teaching team developed a strong working relationship with Dr John Hunter, co-founder of the Murama Healing Space.
+Likewise, our team worked closely over several years with Dr Lauren Tynan, co-author of the Kin & Country framework.
+As such, we were able to model the ways in which relationships with Indigenous knowledge holders is a fundamental part of any Country-centred approach.

 2024 student reflection